TomDuenas/tomduenas.github.io/_publications/llms-critical-thinking.md

 ---
-title: "Towards Inclusive AI: Developing a W3C-Inspired Accessibility Benchmark for Large Language Models"
+title: "The Risks Of Human Overreliance On Large Language Models For Critical Thinking"
 collection: publications
 category: manuscripts
 permalink: